 - To be eligible for benefits, drugs must be FDA approved legend drugs prescribed by a physician and dispensed by a licensed pharmacist.
 Legend drugs are medicines which must by law be labeled, "Caution: Federal law prohibits dispensing without a prescription." - Drugs are classified in tiers generally by their cost to the plan with Tier 1 drugs having the lowest cost to the plan and Tier 6 having the highest cost to the plan.
 To determine the Tier in which a drug is classified by your plan, log into myBlueCross at AlabamaBlue.com.
 Once there, you can search for your drug by clicking the "Find Drug Pricing" link located in the Manage My Prescriptions section of our website.
 The Tier drug classifications are updated periodically. - Prescription drug coverage is subject to Drug Coverage Guidelines developed and modified over time based upon daily or monthly limits as recommended by the Food and Drug Administration, the manufacturer of the drug, and/or peer-reviewed medical literature.
 These guidelines can be found in the pharmacy section of our website.
 Even though your physician has written a prescription for a drug, the drug may not be covered under the plan or clinical edit(s) may apply (i.e. prior authorization, step therapy, quantity limitation) in accordance with the guidelines.
 A drug may not be covered under the plan because, for example, there are safety and/or efficacy concerns or there are over-the-counter equivalent drugs available.
 The guidelines in some instances also require you to obtain prior authorization as to the medical necessity of the drug.
 You may call the Customer Service Department number on the back of your ID card for more information. - Prescription drug benefits are provided only if dispensed by an in-network pharmacy.
 Except for certain specialty drugs, in-network pharmacies are pharmacies that have a contract with Blue Cross and Blue Shield of Alabama or its pharmacy benefit manager(s) to dispense prescription drugs under the plan.
-For certain specialty drugs, in-network pharmacies must have a contract with Blue Cross and Blue Shield of Alabama or its pharmacy benefit manager(s) to dispense these specialty drugs. - Specialty) drugs are high-cost drugs that may be used to treat certain complex and rare medical conditions and are often self-injected or self-administered.
-Sspecialty) drugs often grow out of biotech research and may require refrigeration or special handling.

-• Compounded drugs are defined as a drug product made or modified to have characteristics that are specifically prescribed for an individual patient when commercial drug products are not available or appropriate.
+For certain specialty drugs, in-network pharmacies must have a contract with Blue Cross and Blue Shield of Alabama or its pharmacy benefit manager(s) to dispense prescription drugs under the plan.
+For certain specialty drugs, in-network pharmacies must have a contract with Blue Cross and Blue Shield of Alabama or its pharmacy benefit manager(s) to dispense these specialty drugs. - Specialty drugs are high-cost drugs that may be used to treat certain complex and rare medical conditions and are often self-injected or self-administered.
+Specialty drugs often grow out of biotech research and may require refrigeration or special handling. - Compounded drugs are defined as a drug product made or modified to have characteristics that are specifically prescribed for an individual patient when commercial drug products are not available or appropriate.
 To be eligible for coverage, compounded drugs must contain at least one FDA-approved prescription ingredient and must not be a copy of a commercially available product.
 All compounded drugs are subject to review and may require prior authorization.
 Drugs used in compounded drugs may be subject to additional coverage criteria and utilization management edits.
 Compounds are covered only when medically necessary.
 Compound drugs are always classified as Tier 4 drugs.